Menu

 COMPETE

-In addition to this we are also members of the Birmingham Catholic School Sports Association (BCSSA), the Kings Norton football league and also get involved in events led by the local School Games Organiser at local secondary schools such as dance festivals.
+In addition to this we are also members of the Birmingham Catholic School Sports Association (BCSSA), the Kings Norton football league and also get involved in events led by the local School Games Organiser at local secondary schools such as dance festivals, table tennis and basketball tournaments.

 Sports Week each year is a time for our school to introduce our children to new sports and opportunities as well as incorporating our annual sports days where we share our love of sports with our families too.
 KS2 sports days are at a local athletics stadium to give our children have the experience of running on a real track and access to high jump, long jump and throwing activities using the best facilities available to us.